Commitment to the UK Stewardship Code – in respect of Franklin Templeton Funds II

 - Dialogue is conducted with companies invested in.

 - Voting rights and other rights attached to shares are exercised.

 - Relevant stakeholders of the companies invested in are communicated with.

 - Actual and potential conflicts of interest in relation to its engagement are managed.

-As mentioned in relation to the Code above, investment management has been delegated by the Firms to Legg Mason’s investment management businesses and in one case to Shiozumi.
+As mentioned in relation to the Code above, investment management in respect of Franklin Templeton Funds II has been delegated by the Firm to Franklin’s investment management businesses and in one case to Shiozumi.
 Each investment management business pursues different strategies across different asset classes and markets across the globe.

 The actual approach and policies of the investment management businesses in relation to engagement with issuers and their management are therefore determined by each investment management business.
 Again as for the Code, for SRD II, subject to any requirements that must be complied with, each investment management business takes its own approach to engagement with issuers and their management in all of the jurisdictions in which it invests.
 The locations of the investment management businesses (some are based outside of the European Union), different approaches by individual EU member states in implementing SRD II and the different regulatory regimes that they each operate within mean that that it is not possible for there to be a “one size fits all” SRD II or ESG approach.